 To support research into the causes of dementia or any other aspects of dementia research provided this has the potential to be of value to knowledge of the diseases and/or to sufferers and their families.

-The South West Dementia Brain Bank (SWDBB) laboratory is housed within the John James Laboratories at Frenchay Hospital, North Bristol NHS Trust.
+The South West Dementia Brain Bank (SWDBB) laboratory is housed within the Learning & Research Building at Southmead Hospital.
 The SWDBB, since it was founded has been supported by a number of sources including BRACE, Alzheimer’s Research UK, the North Bristol NHS Trust Research and Innovation Department and DeNDRoN.

 The SWDBB is under the co-directorship of Professor Seth Love and Professor Patrick Kehoe, and is licensed to operate as research tissue bank by the Human Tissue Authority (HTA).
 SWDBB operates under ethical approval from North Somerset and South Bristol Research Ethics Committee.